Anita Felicelli

 • Vendela Vida’s The Diver’s Clothes Lie Empty, San Francisco Chronicle, May 28, 2015

-• The Memories of Elephants – Review of The Tusk That Did the Damage, Los Angeles Review of Books, May 23, 2015
+• The Memories of Elephants, Los Angeles Review of Books, May 23, 2015

 • Interview with Xiaolu Guo, Los Angeles Review of Books, October 29, 2014